EASME

 Grant in 2017

 LEF Ingenieros is an independent private company specializing in water treatment engineering and environmental solutions aimed at reducing emissions across various industries.
-With over 20 years of experience, the company has developed substantial expertise in designing and operating water treatment plants.
-It maintains offices in Spain and the USA and collaborates with partners in Mexico, South Africa, Brazil, and the United Arab Emirates.
-Recently, LEF Ingenieros has partnered with Dupont to utilize DesaliTec™ CCRO technology, further enhancing its capabilities in the water treatment sector.
+With over 20 years of experience, the company has established a strong presence in the water treatment sector, operating offices in Spain and the USA.
+LEF Ingenieros collaborates with partners in countries such as Mexico, South Africa, Brazil, and the United Arab Emirates, enhancing its reach in emerging markets.
+The company has recently formed a partnership with Dupont to utilize DesaliTec™ CCRO technology, further strengthening its innovative capabilities in water treatment.

 Ofra Aqua Plants